gitpan/Ogre/README.txt

 See TODO.txt for the things I'd like to do.
 Suggest more things (preferably submitted with patches) if you like.

+My aim is mostly to be able to run OGRE's samples and tutorials from Perl.
+(The tutorials and documentation for OGRE are excellent.
+I highly recommend going through them before trying this Perl wrapper.)

 DEPENDENCIES

-Only versions >= 1.4.3 (current latest release as of August 2007) of OGRE are currently supported (it's the version I have installed), so you need to install that either by building from source or by installing a package.
+Only versions >= 1.6.1 of OGRE are currently supported, so you need to install that either by building from source or by installing a package.
+(In fact, I have version 1.6.3, and I'm just assuming that 1.6.1 will work.)
 If you use Ubuntu, I have some notes below that might help.

-Later 1.4.x versions will probably work also.
-(As of 15 Dec 2007, I'm using version 1.4.5 on Ubuntu and haven't noticed any problems.)
+You need to install the "dev" versions of packages, since this module links against the libraries.

 Makefile.PL uses pkg-config to get information about the libraries and header files needed to build against OGRE, so you should be able to do this: